matomo-org/developer-documentation/docs/master/Piwik/Piwik.md

 ### `checkUserIsSuperUserOrTheUser()` <a name="checkUserIsSuperUserOrTheUser"></a>

-Check that current user is either the specified user or the superuser
+Check that the current user is either the specified user or the superuser.

 #### Signature